Race: A power construct of collected or merged differences that lives socially.

 Both racist constructions normalized and rationalized the increased importing of the supposedly ‘strong’ enslaved Africans and the ongoing genocide of the supposedly ‘weak’ Indians in the Americas.”
 So, for question two, it’s going to come from the reading on page 40, do some research and find an example from the time that Gomes de Zurara’ lived from 1410- 1474 that challenge the assertion that “this Black race of people was lost, living ‘like beasts’ without any custom of reasonable beings”.

 I need you to go back and look at history and I want you to find a challenge to this – that Black, the Black race of people were lost, living ‘like beasts’.
 And there are historical challenges to this and I want you to do that work.

-26:52 And then in parentheses, “Similarly, as a White woman I get frustrated that corporate culture norms developed around a predominantly Black culture” End of parentheses.
+And in parentheses, “Similarly, as a White woman I get frustrated that corporate culture norms developed around a predominantly Black culture” End of parentheses.

 Yes, you are unfairly simplifying the problem.
 White women or women in corporate spaces are having to do some of the same work, or it may feel similar, but what your question or your belief negates is intersectionality.
 And so this is why I challenge often that White women are not tech because when Whiteness is in the room, Whiteness is centered.
 So even though you’re a White woman who is frustrated by the culture of norms of patriarchy, that’s the only thing that you focus on, this is why White feminism is so harmful for women of color, particularly Black women, because it tries to force us to focus on only one part of our identity – and that is our gender – when our race, as we are learning, for many of us is a bigger issue than our gender.
 So it is very much an unfair simplification of the problem because you really do not understand – if you have to ask this question – what I really meant.